 5.3 Technical and architectural characteristics

-Consistent with the definition of SDR provided in this Report, a radio is considered to be a SDR if some or all of the baseband or RF signal processing is accomplished through the use of digital signal processing software and can be modified post manufacturing.
+Consistent with the definition of SDR provided in Recommendation ITU-R M.1797 and Report ITU-R SM.2152, a radio is considered to be a SDR if some or all of the baseband or RF signal processing is accomplished through the use of software and can be modified post manufacturing.
 This functionality is depicted in the upper portion of Fig. 1.

 The air interface selection functionality, depicted in the lower portion of Fig. 1, is the control mechanism that selects the proper air interface to establish the communications and modifies the transmit/receive parameters accordingly.
 While this selection can be done manually, two adaptive control mechanisms have been identified: policy-based or cognitive.
 The difference between the two resides in their approach to derive to control the proper air interface.
-A description of the cognitive control mechanisms which can be used for SDR can be found in Annex A.

 FIGURE 1